 Conspire:

-Workshop series for queer, trans, and BIPOC organizers and cultural workers to exhale and find resource to fuel their work
+Embodied workshop series for queer, trans, and BIPOC organizers and cultural workers to exhale and find resource to fuel their work

 Dates: